-We would recommend having enough layers to wear for a visit to Iceland in October.
-Have some base layers, good sweaters, gloves, a hat, and a thick coat or a jacket.
+We recommend having enough layers to wear to visit Iceland in October.
+Have some base layers, good sweaters, gloves, a hat, and a thick coat or jacket.
 Warm footwear is also essential.
 You can read more on how to dress for any time of year in Iceland.

 Tips to keep your vehicle in good condition.

-Have a spare tire or repair kit.
-Not all car rentals in Iceland provide this for their rentals but you can either find information on that on their website or just contact them to ask.
+- Have a spare tire or repair kit.
+Not all car rentals in Iceland provide this for their rentals, but you can find information on that on their website or contact them to ask.

-If you experience the high wind on your trip to Iceland, just keep in mind to always park against the wind and always hold the car door with both hands as the wind gusts can sneak up on you and blow up the door.
-There is no insurance company in Iceland that covers blown-up car doors and the cost for this kind of damage is hefty.
+- If you experience the high wind on your trip to Iceland, keep in mind to always park against the wind and always hold the car door with both hands as the wind gusts can sneak up on you and blow up the door.
+No insurance company in Iceland covers blown-up car doors, and the cost for this damage is hefty.

-Know the speed limit so you avoid fines and arrive home safely after your trip.
+- Know the speed limit to avoid fines and arrive home safely after your trip.
 Off-road driving is illegal in Iceland and can also cause damage to Icelandic nature that may take centuries to heal.

 How old do you need to be to rent a car in Iceland?

 That depends on the car rental company you choose for your rental.
-Here at Icerental you only need to be 20+ years old.
-However, we do allow drivers that are 18-19 years old but then we charge an additional „Young driver fee“ that is 6 EUR per day (However never more than 60 EUR).
+Here at Icerental, you only need to be 20+ years old.
+However, we do allow drivers 18-19 years old, but then we charge an additional „Young driver fee“of 6 EUR per day (However, never more than 60 EUR).

-Car rentals in Iceland are often, however, strict on the rule that you have to have had your driver's license for at least 12 months in advance for your rental.
+Car rentals in Iceland are often strict on the rule that you must have your driver's license at least 12 months in advance for your rental.

 Which side of a double lane round-a-bout has priority in Iceland?

-Even though there are not any double-lane roundabouts on the Icelandic ring road, we wanted to include this question.
+Even though there are no double-lane roundabouts on the Icelandic ring road, we wanted to include this question.
 The inner lane on two-lane roundabouts always has priority in Iceland.
-There are many travelers who are unaware of this rule in Iceland so please be careful as that can cause hazards in the Icelandic double-lane roundabouts.
+Many travelers are unaware of this rule in Iceland, so please be careful, as that can cause hazards in the Icelandic double-lane roundabouts.